slyedoc/bevy_slyedoc_gym/readme.md

 - Mountain Car - in progress, forked bevy_rapier and added support for polyline debug rendering for the ground, still need to work on the car
 - Pendulum (human)

-### Games

-- Flappy Bird (human) - in progress

-### Action Space and Observation Space

-Currently each environment sets a resource to let the model know what its action space is.

-Its doesn't really work that well because each model then need to handle that and its really only option is to panic.

-It looks to a common pain point with other gyms, looks to by why almost every example is hard coded to its example.
-Will keep thinking about this.

 ## Debugging

 While tch-rs works out of the box, if you want to attach a debugger it takes a bit more setup.